About Us

 Wellington Free Ambulance has been relying on the kindness of volunteers for the past 90 years.

-When Wellington Free started in 1927 the staff consisted of the Superintendent, who also acted as the secretary and organiser, six permanent bearers and fourteen honorary bearers.
-We now have 150 skilled paramedics and 110 volunteers.
+When Wellington Free started in 1927 the staff consisted of the Superintendent, who also acted as the secretary and organiser, six permanent bearers and 14 honorary bearers.
+We now have around 200 skilled and qualified paramedics.

 Our volunteers have always been a generous and committed team who play a huge part in keeping the ‘free’ in Wellington Free Ambulance.

-For information volunteering and find out how you can join the team visit the volunteer page.
+For information about volunteering and to find out how you can join the team, visit the volunteer page.

 70s fashion and flare!